yaronf/I-D/STAR/draft-sheffer-acme-star.md

         "certificates": "https://acme-server.example.org/certificates/A51A3"
     }

-The Expires header applies to the registration resource itself, and may be as small as a few minutes.
+The Expires header applies to the Registration resource itself, and may be as small as a few minutes.
-It is unrelated to the order's lifetime which is measured in days or longer.
+It is unrelated to the Order's lifetime which is measured in days or longer.
 The "certificates" attribute contains a URL of the certificate pull endpoint, see {{fetching-certificates}}.

 If the registration fails for any reason, the server returns a "200 OK" response, with the status as "failed"